Diamonds Are a Girl's Best Friend: Influence

-Monroe's rendition of the song was ranked the 12th best film song of the century by the American Film Institute.

-Monroe's performance has been referenced by entertainers ranging from Madonna and Kylie Minogue to Geri Halliwell and Anna Nicole Smith.
-The music video for Madonna's "Material Girl" specifically employs a similar set and costumes for the singer and her male dancers.
+Monroe's performance, ranked the 12th best film song of the century by the American Film Institute, has been referenced by entertainers ranging from Madonna and Kylie Minogue to Geri Halliwell and Anna Nicole Smith.
+The music video for Madonna's "Material Girl" references Monroe's "Diamonds" gown as she is surrounded by male dancers.
 The song was sampled by Megan Thee Stallion and Normani in 2020 for "Diamonds", with the music video featuring a set and costumes evoking Monroe's film performance.
 Monroe's vocals can also be heard in the background throughout the song.
+Ryan Gosling's performance of I'm Just Ken from the film Barbie at the 96th Academy Awards in 2024 was also inspired by Monroe's performance.

+Product placement campaign

+The display of diamonds in Hollywood films and songs is one of the most successful cases of product placement in marketing history.
+The diamond company De Beers, who dominates the world market for diamonds, engaged advertising company N.W.
+Ayer in the 1930s and 1940s to make diamonds more popular.
+The advertising company came up with the idea of placing diamond jewelry on idols in popular movies.
+Diamonds were placed in several Hollywood films, including Gentlemen Prefer Blondes and Diamonds Are Forever, and in songs such as "Diamonds Are a Girl's Best Friend".
+This campaign made engagement rings with diamonds popular and made diamond sales rise dramatically.

 Moulin Rouge! version

 The song is also featured in the 2001 film Moulin Rouge!, in which it is sung principally by Nicole Kidman in the role of Satine, the (fictional) star performer of the famous Moulin Rouge nightclub in Paris, at the turn of the 20th century.
 This film version is technically a musical adaptation that director Baz Luhrmann titled "Sparkling Diamonds".
 Although it consists almost entirely of an adaptation of "Diamonds Are a Girl's Best Friend", this version differs from the lyrics in Gentlemen Prefer Blondes in several ways.
 For example, it does not include the name Harry Winston in the chant of famous jewelers; rather, Moulin Rouge founder Charles Zidler's name was changed to Harold in the film, so his name replaces Winston's in the song as "Harry Zidler".
-Black Starr & Frost-Gorham was known by that name only after 1925, but instead of using their 1875-1925 name of "Black Starr & Frost", their name was replaced in the Luhrmann film by nonsense words (understood by many listeners as "Ross Cole;" in the 2002 DVD release, the words printed in the text captioning are "Black Star, Roscor").
+Black Starr & Frost-Gorham was known by that name only after 1925, but instead of using their 1875-1925 name of "Black, Starr & Frost", the Luhrmann film's makers substituted nonsense words (understood by many listeners as "Ross Cole;" in the 2002 DVD release, the words printed in the text captioning are "Black Star, Roscor").
 And the potentially anachronistic line "help you at the Automat" was altered in the Luhrmann film to "help you feed your pussycat."
 Additionally, a lyrical snippet from Madonna's song "Material Girl" was worked into this adaptation of the song.